Remote education provision: information for Parents/Carers

-We recognise that some Pupils, for example some Pupils with Special Educational Needs and Disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families, and we will work with Parents and Carers to support those Pupils in the following ways:
+We recognise that some of our pupils, may not be able to access remote education without support from adults at home.
+We acknowledge the difficulties this may place on families, and we will work with Parents/Carers to support those pupils in the following ways:

 - Ensure that all additional support as set out in each child’s EHCP e.g. 1-1 literacy, speech & language etc continues to be offered in the event that they are not in school.